ApolloLegacy/LuAA/README.md

 ~~~
 -----

 ### dynamicoptions()
 -----
 _**Description**_: Forcefully prompts the Options dialog.

 ##### *Parameters*
-… - Takes a list of parameters, each denoting the text
+… - Takes a list of parameters, each denoting the text for each option

 ##### *Return value*
 None.